Automatic scorer

 An automatic scorer is the computerized scoring system to keep track of scoring in ten-pin bowling.
 It was introduced en masse in bowling alleys in the 1970s and combined with mechanical pinsetters to detect overturned pins.

 By eliminating the need for manual score-keeping, these systems have introduced new bowlers into the game who otherwise would not participate because they had to count the score themselves, as many do not understand the mathematical formula involved in bowler scoring.
 At first, people were skeptical about whether a computer could keep an accurate score.
 In the twenty-first century, automatic scorers are used in most bowling centers around the world.
-The three manufacturers of these specialty computers have been Brunswick Bowling, AMF Bowling (later QubicaAMF Worldwide), and RCA.
+The three manufacturers of these specialty computers have been Brunswick Bowling, AMF Bowling (later QubicaAMF), and RCA.

 History

 Automatic equipment is considered a cornerstone of the modern bowling center.
 The traditional bowling center of the early 20th century was advanced in automation when the pinsetter person ("pin boy"), who set back up by hand the bowled down pins, was replaced by a machine that automatically replaced the pins in their proper play positions.
 This machine came out in the 1950s.
 A detection system was developed from the pinsetter mechanism in the 1960s that could tell which pins had been knocked down, and that information could be transferred to a digital computer.

 Automatic electronic scoring was first conceived by Robert Reynolds, who was described by a newspaper story at the time as "a West Coast electronics calculator expert."
 He worked with the technical staff of Brunswick Bowling to develop it.
 The goal was realized in the late 1960s when a specialized computer was designed for the purpose of automatic scorekeeping for bowling.
 The field test for the automatic scorer took place at Village Lanes bowling center, Chicago in 1967.
 The scoring machine received approval for official use by the American Bowling Congress in August of that year.
 They were first used in national official league gaming on October 10, 1967.
 In November, Brunswick announced that they were accepting orders for the new digital computer, which cost around $3,000 per bowling lane.
 Bowling centers that installed these new automatic scoring devices in the 1970s charged a ten cents extra per line of scoring for the convenience.